gilcrest/dbt-cue/README.md

 ## File Generation

 The CUE cli is used to **vet** (validate the data against the schema), **fmt** (format - which nicely standardizes are input files) and finally **export** the data to the named file.
+CUE works with the concept of packages, so you can merge multiple files together.
+As noted before, I put my general types and values in the `schema.cue` file and implement those types and values in a separate file (in this case `src_jaffleshop.cue`).
 I provided 2 different sample bash scripts that you can use to generate output or input the commands yourself.

 ```bash
 cue vet schema.cue src_jaffleshop.cue
 cue fmt schema.cue src_jaffleshop.cue
 cue export schema.cue src_jaffleshop.cue --force --out yaml --outfile _jaffle_shop__sources.yml
 ```

+> For each command (vet, fmt, export) I am passing the list of files to be used when generating the output. --out is what type of output (yaml, json, etc.) The --outfile is what we want to name our output file.

 ## Output